Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Scale invariant process (SIP)

-The H\"older exponent (usually called ``Hurst exponent'' in the context of fractional Brownian motion) is a real number in the open interval $(0,1)$ that generalizes the discrete degree of differentiability to a continuous notion of regularity.
-The Wiener process (and integrals thereof) has $\alpha=1/2$ which corresponds to independent increments.
-H\"older/Hurst exponents larger/smaller than $1/2$ describe positively/negatively correlated increments \citep{encyclopedia_hurst_2016}.
-The transition between different degrees of differentiability happens at integer $\eta$, i.e.\ H\"older/Hurst exponent $\alpha=0,1$.
-This case poses special mathematical problems, which to our knowledge are unsolved.
-Therefore we exclude this case throughout this paper.
+The transition between different degrees of differentiability happens at integer $\eta$, which poses special mathematical problems, and we therefore exclude these cases throughout this paper.
+The H\"older exponent is usually called ``Hurst exponent'' in the context of fractional Brownian motion.

-For Gaussian processes, several special cases of (\ref{differentiability}, \ref{Hurst}) have been known for a long time.
-For instance, \citet{flandrin_spectrum_1989} gives the result for fractional Brownian motion ($D=1$, $\eta\in(0,1)$), and \citet{molchan_problems_1967} gives the result for Lévy $D$-parameter Brownian motion ($\eta=1/2$).
-In the Appendix, we show how to generalize these results for all $(D,\eta)$ and also for certain non-Gaussian processes, e.g.\ scale-invariant processes.
+For Gaussian processes, some special cases of (\ref{differentiability}, \ref{Hurst}) have long been known. \citet{flandrin_spectrum_1989} gives the result for fractional Brownian motion ($D=1$, $\eta\in(0,1)$), and \citet{molchan_problems_1967} gives the result for Lévy $D$-parameter Brownian motion ($D\in\mathbb{N}_+$, $\eta=1/2$).
+As we show in the Appendix, this result also holds for the scale invariant process for all combinations of $(D,\eta)$.

-Also, the exponent in (\ref{eta_spectrum}) appears in the power spectrum of the Matèrn kernel (length-scale denoted by $l$):
+Note that the exponent of (\ref{eta_spectrum}) also appears in the power spectrum of the Matèrn kernel (length-scale denoted by $l$):

-The regularity parameter $\eta$ is usually denoted $\nu$ in the context of Matèrn kernels and chosen as a half-integer $1/2$, $3/2$, or $5/2$, because this leads to a simple representation of the kernel in position space.
-The corresponding sample paths\footnote{which have the same spectrum as the kernel as per the Wiener--Khinchin theorem} are well-known to be continuously differentiable 0, 1, and 2 times, resp., and we can now add: with standard H\"older/Hurst exponent $\alpha=1/2$.
+The regularity parameter $\eta$ is usually denoted $\nu$ in the context of Matèrn kernels and chosen as a half-integer $1/2$, $3/2$, or $5/2$, which is well known to result in sample paths that are differentiable 0, 1, and 2 times, resp.